knative/client/docs/cmd/kn_service_update.md

       --requests-cpu string      The requested CPU (e.g., 250m).
       --requests-memory string   The requested memory (e.g., 64Mi).
       --revision-name string     The revision name to set.
 Must start with the service name and a dash as a prefix.
 Empty revision name will result in the server generating a name for the revision.
 Accepts golang templates, allowing {{.Service}} for the service name, {{.Generation}} for the generation, and {{.Random [n]}} for n random consonants. (default "{{.Service}}-{{.Random 5}}-{{.Generation}}")
       --service-account string   Service account name to set.
-Empty service account name will result to clear the service account when updating a service.
+Empty service account name will result to clear the service account.
       --tag strings              Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
 This flag can be specified multiple times.
       --traffic strings          Set traffic distribution (format: --traffic revisionRef=percent) where revisionRef can be a revision or a tag or '@latest' string representing latest ready revision.
 This flag can be given multiple times with percent summing up to 100%.
       --untag strings            Untag revision (format: --untag tagName).
 This flag can be spcified multiple times.